XLIVE99/AutoGrid/README.md

 - Autotile Mode:
   - Full 3x3: Checks every corner for fit the perfect tile for that place (Same as tilemap).
   - Minimal 3x3: Checks the corners three by three (Same as tilemap).
 - Autotile Axis: Limits the autotile check axis.
-- Autotile Scan Axis: Scans surrounding to apply autotile (If you are working on 3D environment then leave this as "Y axis".
-If you are working on 2D environment then select which axis is facing the tiles)
+Useful when gridmap uses multiple floors
+  - All: Checks all directions to fit the tile.
+  - Y & Z Axises: Checks only Y & Z Axises (up-down, forward-back).
+  - X & Z Axises: Checks only X & Z axises (right-left, forward-back).
+Useful for top-down games.
+  - X & Y Axises: Checks only X & Y axises (right-left, up-down).
+Same as 2D tilemap, useful for side-scroller games.
+- Tile Normal Axis: Select the tile's facing direction.
+Changes autotile scan orientation.
+  - X Axis: Tile's facing direction is global X axis.
+  - Y Axis: Tile's facing direction is global Y axis.
+Useful for ground tiles.
+  - Z Axis: Tile's facing direction is global Z axis.
+Useful for wall (or background) tiles.
 - Edit Mode: Enables the bitmap edit button.
 - Performance Mode: If enabled only checks for new tiles, do not check for repainted tiles (If map is too big, enabling this might increase the performance).
 - Reload Autotile Info: Reloads the bitmasks value.
 (Will shown if Edit mode is enabled)